HL7NZ/hpi/input/pagecontent/Guidance.md

   * Health provider organisation wants to add a new employee to the HPI

 * Steps involved for an RA adding a new practitioner to the HPI
-  * The user searches the HPI for the health provider
+  * The user searches the HPI for the health provider [Search Practitioner](/searchPractitioner.html)
   * If a practitioner resource is found, then an update of that practitioner resource is required *(Update method TBC)*
   * If not found, the user provides the details to be added to the HPI:
     * Name, birthdate, gender and ethnicity (mandatory)